JB1905/JB1905/README.md

 # Hello There!

-👋 I'm developer living in Kielce, Poland.
+👋 I'm a developer living in Kielce, Poland.

 ❤️ I love JavaScript and TypeScript and I create projects in these languages.